-As for how much the Kodiaq will cost you in tax and fuel, this is still a big, heavy car, so expect the diesels to return economy in the mid-forties (less in the vRS), while the 150-horsepower model emits a claimed 144g/km of CO2, putting it slightly below the Kia Sorento for BIK tax.
+As for how much the Kodiaq will cost you in tax and fuel, this is still a big, heavy car, so expect the diesels to return economy in the mid-forties (less in the vRS).
 Petrol models don’t fare as badly as you might think, and are cheaper to insure than the diesel versions.
 The biggest news, though, is that the Kodiaq will hold onto its value a lot better than most other cars in the class.
 According to our calculations, this means when you tot up all your costs over a three-year ownership period, the big Skoda will cost you significantly less than any of its key rivals.

 How reliable is it?

-The Kodiaq is a new model, so at this stage it’s difficult to gauge how reliable it will be in the longer term.
+The Kodiaq is a fairly new model, so at this stage it’s difficult to gauge how reliable it will be in the longer term.
 On the plus side, Skoda as a brand has consistently performed well in customer satisfaction surveys for reliability, and this model shares plenty of its mechanical parts with the tried-and-tested Octavia and Superb Estates.

 The big Skoda comes with the usual warranty period of three years/60,000 miles.
 However, that is still a whole four years’ less cover than you get in the Kia Sorento.

 How safe is it?

 The Kodiaq benefits from the latest VW Group safety technology.
 Seven airbags are standard on all models, as is front assist: an emergency braking system that will intervene at low speed if it senses an impending collision.
 High-end Edition models benefit from Blind Spot Assist, and Lane Assist, which will steer you gently back on course if you start to drift from your lane on the motorway.
 These models also have bright LED headlights as standard, with High Beam Assist automatically dipping the lights if another car is headed towards you.
 You can add all these items to lesser versions of the Kodiaq, for a price, of course.